 I held off on using TransferWise before as it didn’t work well with the accounting platform I used in the past.
 But Xolo uses the TransferWise API to import transactions automatically, making a Borderless account super easy to use in combination with your Estonian company.

-The Xolo dashboard can also import transactions from your PayPal account.
-While PayPal charges hefty fees, for some of my clients it’s still the only possible payment method, so it’s great to have this integration.
+The Xolo dashboard can also import transactions from your PayPal account automatically.
+While PayPal charges hefty fees, for some of my clients it’s still the only possible payment method, so it’s great to have this integration available.

 You’ll need to set up a PayPal Business Account on the Estonian PayPal site.
 The reason is that PayPal makes all its accounts specific to the country, so it’s the only way to link your account with your Estonian company.
 It’s easy to do though, and from a user perspective an Estonian PayPal account is exactly the same.